AVSLab/basilisk/docs/source/Vizard/vizardSettings.rst

 - (optional) color value to be used by the thruster plume illustration

 The illustration of thrusters is shown in the example script :ref:`scenarioAttitudeFeedback2T_TH`.

+Note that if the maximum force of a thruster is less than 0.01N (i.e. a micro-thruster), then the plume length is held the same as with a 0.01N thruster.
+Otherwise the micro-thruster plumes would not be visible.

 The thruster information for each spacecraft can also be set directly by specifying the ``sc.thrMsgData`` as demonstrated in :ref:`test_dataFileToViz`.